-EQUAL ACCESS/EQUAL OPPORTUNITY (EA/EO) - SFSC pledges to provide equal access to education and employment opportunity to all regardless of race, color, religion, gender, national origin, ethnicity, age, disability, marital status, political affiliation, sexual orientation, pregnancy, or genetic information in admission to, or employment in, any of its educational programs or activities.
+EQUAL ACCESS/EQUAL OPPORTUNITY (EA/EO) -

+SFSC pledges to provide equal access to education and employment opportunity to all regardless of race, color, religion, gender, national origin, ethnicity, age, disability, marital status, political affiliation, sexual orientation, pregnancy, or genetic information in admission to, or employment in, any of its educational programs or activities.
 The College adheres to federal and state laws that control equal access/equal opportunity.
 This pledge covers all aspects of the educational and employment relationship with our students and employees.
 If you have concerns regarding this pledge, address them to the EA/EO student coordinator at 863-784-7107.
-Nothing contained within this College previously mentioned factors.
+Nothing contained within this College Catalog is intended to discriminate on the basis of the previously mentioned factors.